CodeBreaker822/AILiveTranscriber/README.md

 | `transcripts` | Transcript polish and summary jobs. |
 | `default` | General Laravel queue work and fallback jobs. |

 These workers are local child processes owned by the desktop app.
-They are stopped when the app closes.
-The user does not need to start them manually in the installed app.
+They stop when the app closes.
+Users do not need to start them manually in the installed app.

-The app is designed around these separate workers so long audio work does not block transcript polish, summary, export dialogs, or other backend actions.
+ASTRA uses separate workers so long audio jobs do not block transcript polish, summaries, export dialogs, or other backend actions.

 ### Can The App Run With Only One Worker?